ghada49/Project-Phase-1/README.md

 ADD PRODUCT :
 If you choose add product, you will be prompted to write the name of your product, a description of your product (small description no more than 20 characters), the price (don't write units next to the price, it is in dollars by default) and a path to your image of the product if you have one.
 Note that you should not put "" when entering the file so "C\Desktop\image.jpg" will give an error for example, you have to write it without the "".
-So as I said, you just need to input those values in the command line
+So you just need to input those values in the command line

 VIEW PRODUCT :
 It will prompt you to either view all products from all seller (Option 1) or products of 1 seller (Option 2)